DLu/roscompile/roscompile/README.md

-roscompile is a tool that examines ROS (Catkin) packages, analyzes the files within, fixes common errors and tweaks the style.
+roscompile is a tool for improving Catkin packages by fixing common errors and tweaking the style.
 To run, simply navigate to a folder containing the packages you'd like to tweak, and type
  `roscompile`

 There are also some other useful scripts described at the bottom of this documentation.